PGY-1 Pharmacy Residency

-The Children's National Postgraduate Year One (PGY1) Pharmacy Residency Program provides learning experiences centered on patient care and practice management that will enable residency graduates to pursue centralized or decentralized clinical pharmacist positions in pediatrics after completion of the program.
-The program will also prepare the resident for Postgraduate Year Two (PGY2) residency programs as well as future board certification.
-The residency program will also provide teaching opportunities that will develop pedagogical skills in the context of adjunct faculty appointments with affiliated pharmacy schools.
-A required teaching certificate program will be available through the University of Maryland School of Pharmacy in Baltimore.
-The Division of Pharmacy is affiliated with Howard University School of Pharmacy, University of Maryland School of Pharmacy, Virginia Commonwealth University and Shenandoah University as well as other pharmacy schools around the country.
+The purpose of the PGY1 Pharmacy Residency at Children’s National Hospital is to provide learning experiences centered on patient care and practice management that will enable residency graduates to pursue centralized or decentralized clinical pharmacist positions in pediatrics after completion of the program.
+The program will also prepare the graduates to pursue both board certification (e.g. BCPS or BCPPS) and/or a postgraduate year two (PGY2) residency program.
+The residency program will also provide teaching opportunities and a required teaching certificate that will also develop pedagogical skills in the context of adjunct faculty appointment with affiliated pharmacy schools.

-Learn about orientation, longitudinal experiences and rotations that you will be required to complete during your first year of the Pharmacy Residency Program.
+Learn about orientation, longitudinal experiences and rotations that you will be required to complete during your first year.

-Learn about the conferences and research projects that you will be required to attend/complete during your first year of the Pharmacy Residency Program.
+Learn about the conferences and research projects that you will be required to attend/complete during your first year.

-Apply to become a resident in the Postgraduate Year One (PGY1) Pharmacy Residency Program.
+Apply to become a resident in the PGY-1 Pharmacy Residency Program.